Game pieces of the Lewis chessmen hoard: Attributes of types of piece

 There are 79 chess pieces, including a warder that emerged in June 2019.

 Of the chess pieces, 60 are major pieces and 19 are pawns.
 In addition to the carved chess pieces, the hoard includes 14 plain ivory discs, as well as a single ivory buckle, which might have been part of a bag holding the pieces.
 Most pieces are carved from walrus tusk ivory, while at least three are made from whale tooth.
+The designs of the pieces in terms of costume correlate to apparel individuals in the 12th century had worn in tandem with their societal role.
 None of the pieces have any sign of colouring, even under detailed scrutiny, though in 1832 several pieces were reportedly coloured red.

 The major pieces all have attributes indicating their role in gameplay.
 Kings and queens are seated on thrones.
 The kings have long braided hair (except one) and hold in their right hand a sheathed sword resting across their knees.
 They wear a long mantle fastened at the right shoulder over various other types of clothing, and their crown has four trefoils.
 Queens are all cupping their chin in their right hand.
 Their long hair in braids is covered with a veil and their crown is either like the kings' or has a continuous pierced band.
 Covering their gown, the queens have a long mantle or cloak leaving a gap at the front.

 The bishops are most variable in design – some are standing and others are seated and they are dressed in one of two types of liturgical vestments: five wear a cope over a tunicle, and the others wear pontifical vestments: a chasuble and stole over a dalmatic, over an alb.
 They are all clean-shaven, wear a mitre over their cropped shoulder-length hair, and are holding a crozier with one or both hands.
 Some bishops are holding a book or are giving a blessing.

 The knights have beards and moustaches and are mounted on rather small horses equipped with stirrups and bridles.
 They are wearing long gambesons with belts and are carrying spears and long, narrow kite-shaped shields.
 When they carry swords they are hung from a baldric over the shoulder.

 The warders have long straight hair and they are all standing with drawn swords, variously shaped helmets, and shields – four warders are biting their shields.
 Most are wearing long gambesons but a few wear chain mail, usually incorporating a chain mail hood.

 The pawns are not figurative in design and are either bullet-shaped or slab-like.
 Two have some engraved ornamentation.
 The discs are very plain with two or three inscribed circumferential circles.